studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - You need to root the `dist` directory in your virtual host or push files from this directory to your hosting.
 The `dist` directory is created when you install WordPress with the `get:wp` command and is populated throughout your progress.

 - Minification and compression are only done in production.

-### My Page Animation Completes Before the Preloader is Finished

-- The preloader is implemented using a `Promise`.
-You can determine when the promise is resolved and call your animation inside this method: `window.loader.then()`.